 research

-What will the future look like?
-Will it be sustainable or desirable?
+How can we radically challenge our assumptions to imagine transformative scenarios of the future?
+Will the future become more (un)sustainable or (un)desirable?
 If so, for whom?
-This work employs cutting edge futuring methods to develop scientifically-grounded, yet striking, visions of humanity's future.
+This work employs imaginative futuring methods to develop scientifically-grounded, yet striking, visions of humanity's future.

 This work aims to understand how humans interact with the atmospheric water cycle.
 We consider how land-use change impacts modify evaporation, which can lead to changes in precipitation elsewhere - and importantly to the livelihoods of people dependent on that precipitation.